d-exclaimation/pioneer/Documentation/README.md

 # Welcome to Pioneer

-[Pioneer](https://github.com/d-exclaimation/pioneer) is an easy to use Swift GraphQL :unicorn_face: server built for Vapor that works with any GraphQL schema built with [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).
+[Pioneer](https://github.com/d-exclaimation/pioneer) is a simple GraphQL :unicorn_face: server built for Swift and Vapor that works with any GraphQL schema built with [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).

 ![Pioneer](pioneer-banner.png)

 No complicated setup required to use Pioneer.
-It is as easy as plugging it into an existing Vapor application.
+It is as easy as plugging it into an existing Vapor application (it might even looked familiar).

 Pioneer will configure all the necessary things to build a GraphQL API such as:

 - Handling operations through HTTP :incoming_envelope: (**GET** and **POST**).
 - Adding GraphQL IDE like [GraphiQL](https://github.com/graphql/graphiql) with subscriptions support.
-- Handling subscriptions through WebSocket :dove_of_peace:.
+- Handling subscriptions through WebSocket :dove_of_peace:

 ## Quick Start